 COLOMBIAN COFFEE

-Colombian Coffee: Colombia is famous for its consistently fine, mild coffees.
+Colombian coffee is famous for its consistently fine, mild flavor.
 Prized for its sweet aromatic taste, Colombian Supremo is superbly balanced.

 WHAT OUR GREEN COFFEE IMPORTER HAS TO SAY: